(Continued from Potiphar’s Wife III)

 President Hellen Lerose sits quietly in her office at State House.
-With her are most trusted confidantes; State House Chief of Staff Jane Auma, Chief of Staff of the Kenya Defense Forces General James Mwangi, Head of the National Intelligence Service General Jacinta Kobia and Head of Public Service Andrew Kingi.
+With her are most trusted confidantes; State House Chief of Staff Jane Auma, Chief of Staff of the Kenya Defense Forces General James Mwangi, Head of the National Intelligence Service General Jacinta Kobia, Head of Public Service Andrew Kingi, The Inspector General of Police Martin Okello and the DCI Francis Were.

-A political storm is looming, and Hellen knows it.
+A political storm is looming, and the President knows it.
 Her ties with Mwangoye are going to be scrutinized.
 The opposition will have a field day.
-Even elements in her own party, those who had vowed in the last nominations that the party cannot be led by a woman will be looking with glee.
+Even elements in her own party, those who had vowed in the last nominations that the party cannot be led by a woman will be looking on with glee.

 But the Mwangoye fiasco is threatening to tear all that down.